Commsor Blog

 Community Guidelines: How to Write and Enforce Them

-Alex Angel and Alexandra Bowen share handy tips on how to write community guidelines your members will want to follow.
+Alex Angel and Alexandra Bowen share tips on how to write a community a code of conduct your members will want to follow.

 By Alex Angel, Alexandra Bowen, and Pam Magwaza